Fire still burning at New Zealand convention center, APEC hosting in doubt

 WELLINGTON (Reuters) - A massive fire at a convention center under construction at a casino complex in Auckland was still spewing thick smoke across New Zealand’s largest city on Wednesday, forcing road closures and keeping workers away almost 24 hours after it started.

-The fire had prompted an evacuation of SkyCity Entertainment Group’s entire complex, including hotels, casinos and restaurants when it erupted around lunchtime on Tuesday.
+The fire had prompted an evacuation of SkyCity Entertainment Group’s (SKC.NZ) entire complex, including hotels, casinos and restaurants when it erupted around lunchtime on Tuesday.

 “In the near term we expect to re-open the rest of the precinct tomorrow ... we’re hopeful the fire will be contained by tonight,” Graeme Stephens, SkyCity’s chief executive, told a news conference.